 The electrocardiogram is a commonly used tool in traditional preoperative cardiac assessment, although its role in the asymptomatic patient is unclear.
 Incidental findings that might be significant include evidence of prior MI, conduction abnormalities such as second- or third-degree heart block, bundle branch block, and left ventricular hypertrophy suggesting hypertensive heart disease.
 Although the current literature notes no evidence that asymptomatic findings on the preoperative electrocardiogram affect postoperative cardiac risk, clinicians often obtain this test as a preoperative baseline for comparison in the patient with prior heart disease or with intermediate to high clinical predictors for cardiovascular events.

 Since Goldman and colleagues1 created the first risk stratification tool in the late 1970s, several risk indices have been published, each with their own benefits and limitations.
-The most prominent are the guidelines published jointly by the American College of Cardiology and the American Heart Association in 1996, subsequently updated in 2002 (the ACC/AHA guidelines, Fig. 1); the American College of Physicians guideline (ACP), and the Revised Cardiac Risk Index (RCRI).
+The most prominent are the guidelines published jointly by the American College of Cardiology and the American Heart Association in 1996, subsequently updated in 2002 (the ACC/AHA guidelines, Figure 1a and Figure 1b); the American College of Physicians guideline (ACP), and the Revised Cardiac Risk Index (RCRI).
 The ACC/AHA guidelines incorporate available evidence and expert consensus if no evidence is available, and they use the specific risks of surgeries; the ACP guidelines cite the available evidence only and do not make recommendations in the absence of evidence.
 The RCRI is a simple tool that discerns the presence of six independent predictors of major cardiovascular complications (Box 1).
 The authors of this tool did not make recommendations for risk reduction, but subsequent studies suggest the use of beta blockers based on RCRI score results.